espressif/idf-component-manager/docs/en/guides/packaging_components.rst

    Unlike the other dependencies, ``idf`` is a keyword that points to ESP-IDF itself, not a component.

-Add example projects
+Add Example Projects
 ====================

 You may want to provide example projects to help users get started with your component.
-You place them in the ``examples`` directory inside your component.
-Examples are discovered recursively in subdirectories at this path.
-A directory with ``CMakeLists.txt`` that registers a project is considered as an example.
+By default, the examples directory is located at ``examples`` within the component directory.
+All example projects are discovered recursively.
+To customize the path to the examples directory, you can set it in the :ref:`manifest file <manifest-examples>`.

-When an archive with the component is uploaded to the registry all examples are repacked to individual archives.
-So every example must be self-sufficient, i.e. doesn't depend on any files in the examples directory except its own directory.
-For convenience the ``examples`` directory is available in the component archive too.
+When an archive containing the component is uploaded to the registry, all examples are repacked into individual archives.
+Therefore, every example must be self-sufficient, meaning it should not depend on any files in the examples directory outside its own directory.
+For convenience, the ``examples`` directory is also included in the component archive.

-Adding dependency on the component for examples
+Adding Dependency on the Component for Examples
 -----------------------------------------------

-When a component repo is cloned from a git repository, then it's essential that for the example in the ``examples`` directory to use the component that lays right here in the tree.
-However, when a single example is downloaded using CLI from the registry, and there is no dependency laying around it must be downloaded from the registry.
+When a component repository is cloned from a Git repository, it is essential for the example in the ``examples`` directory to use the component that resides right here in the tree.
+However, when a single example is downloaded using CLI from the registry, and there is no dependency around, it must be downloaded from the registry.

-This behavior can be achieved by setting ``override_path`` for dependency in the manifest file.
-When ``override_path`` is defined for a dependency from the registry it will be used with higher priority.
-When you download an example from the registry, it doesn't contain ``override_path``, because all ``override_path`` fields are automatically removed.
-During the build process, it won't try to look for the component nearby.
+This behavior can be achieved by setting the ``override_path`` for the dependency in the manifest file.
+When ``override_path`` is defined for a dependency from the registry, it will be used with higher priority.
+When you download an example from the registry, it doesn't contain ``override_path`` since all ``override_path`` fields are automatically removed.
+During the build process, it won't attempt to look for the component nearby.

-I.E. for a component named ``cmp`` published in the registry as ``watman/cmp`` the ``idf_component.yml`` manifest in the ``examples/hello_world/main`` may look like:
+For example, for a component named ``cmp`` published in the registry as ``watman/cmp``, the ``idf_component.yml`` manifest in the ``examples/hello_world/main`` may look like:

 .. code:: yaml

    version: "1.2.7"
    description: My hello_world example
    dependencies:
      watman/cmp:
        version: '~1.0.0'
-     override_path: '../../../' # three levels up, pointing the directory with the component itself
+       override_path: '../../../' # three levels up, pointing to the directory with the component itself

 .. note::

-   You shouldn't add your component's directory to ``EXTRA_COMPONENT_DIRS`` in example's ``CMakeLists.txt``, because it will break the examples downloaded with the repository.
+   You shouldn't add your component's directory to ``EXTRA_COMPONENT_DIRS`` in the example's ``CMakeLists.txt``, as it will break the examples downloaded with the repository.

 Upload Component with GitHub Action
 ===================================

-We provide a `GitHub action <https://github.com/espressif/upload-components-ci-action>`_ to help you upload your components to the registry as a part of your GitHub workflow.
+We provide a `GitHub action <https://github.com/espressif/upload-components-ci-action>`_ to help you upload your components to the registry as part of your GitHub workflow.